crosswalk-project/crosswalk-website/public/documentation/cordova/migrate_an_application.md

     The `android update` command used above takes a `--target` option, specifying which Android API level you want to target.
 If you only have one platform version installed in your Android SDK, this option is not required; but if you have multiple platform versions installed, you need to specify which one to use.

-    The latest xwalk_core_library requires Android 5.0.1 (API level 21), so you must run the command with the `--target` option of `"android-21"`.
+    The latest `xwalk_core_library` requires Android 5.0.1 (API level 21), so you must run the command with the `--target` option of `"android-21"`.

-    The latest crosswalk-cordova project supported shared mode for crosswalk library, so implement onXWalkReady function in your main Android Activity that extends the class of CordovaActivity.
-Please refer with the difference of `bin/templates/project/Activity.java` in [the patch](https://github.com/crosswalk-project/crosswalk-cordova-android/commit/2db7369014649cc0cf30635db5af9c470d24b910) .
+    The crosswalk-cordova project now supports shared mode for the crosswalk library.
+You should implement the `onXWalkReady` function in your main Android Activity that extends the class of CordovaActivity.
+Please note the changes in `bin/templates/project/Activity.java` in [this patch](https://github.com/crosswalk-project/crosswalk-cordova-android/commit/2db7369014649cc0cf30635db5af9c470d24b910) .

     To get a list of the targets available in your Android SDK, run this command: